Coko-Foundation/ketty/docs/docs/userGuide/03-The Producer/04-collaborate.md

 ![Change a collaborator’s access level or remove their access to the book](../../../static/img/419dc9c4d92a_medium.png)

-## Collaborate on books
+## Collaborators with edit access

+Collaborators with _edit access_ can:

+* edit the book’s content and metadata
+* make respond to comments
+* view export previews
+* download PDF or Epub files.

+### Collaborating with asynchronous editing

 Ketty currently supports **asynchronous editing** on the individual chapter level.
 This means that only one person can edit a specific chapter at a time.
-This workflow is well-suited to teams who want to control their content creation and production in a step-by-step manner.
-When someone is working on a chapter their initials will display next to the chapter name, indicating that they have locked that chapter.
-Others will be able to read the chapter, but won’t be able to make changes at the same time to avoid conflicting edits.
+This workflow is well-suited to teams who want to control their content creation and production in a step-by-step manner which still having open collaboration.

-### Collaborators with edit or view access

-Collaborators with _edit access_ can edit the book’s content and metadata, view export previews, and download PDF or Epub files, but they cannot save export profiles or connect to print-on-demand services.
-Collaborators with _view access_ cannot edit the book’s content and metadata, download PDF or Epub files, save export profiles, or connect to print-on-demand services, but they can view export previews.
+Asynchronous editing in Ketty functions as follows:

+- One collaborator can edit a chapter at a time.
+- Other collaborators can view a chapter that is currently being edited by other collaborator.
+- Other collaborators can make and respond to comments on a chapter that is currently being edited by other collaborator.

+To make this collaboration process clear, the chapter list shows who has edit acccess on a chapter at any one time by showing initials next to the chapter name.

 ![The initials next to the first chapter title indicate the user who is currently editing the chapter.](../../../static/img/06d9a56a741e_medium.png)

-Keep an eye on the [Ketty Roadmap](https://miro.com/app/board/uXjVP89vFkc=/?share_link_id=271170804884) as we’ll soon be introducing **synchronous (concurrent) editing** which means multiple collabrators with edit-access can edit the same chapter at the same time.
-Both asynchronous and synchronous editing will be supported in Ketty so that teams can choose the workflow that suits their book project.
+## Collaborators with view access

+Collaborators with _view access_ can:

+* view the book’s content and metadata
+* view export previews.